 The ConfiDental is available on Amazon and can be used to protect teeth during the day while playing sports or at night while sleeping.
 These mouth guards are made from a soft thermoplastic, which is medical grade, and BPA- and phthalate-free.

-These teeth grinding mouthguards are made to be customized by you at home following these steps:
+These teeth grinding mouthguards are intended to be customized by you following these steps:

 - Boil: Boil water and soak for 18 seconds